nielskrijger/blog/src/posts/2017-06-05-backend-servers-focus-on-request-not-domain.md

 A protocol-based architecture focuses on the request/response (usually HTTP) and the side-effect it wants to achieve.

-The pBA is characterized by a lack of abstractions and a strong focus on the communication protocol.
-It uses plain SQL and makes no attempt to capture domain entities and their relationships within application code.
+The PBA is characterized by a lack of abstractions and a strong focus on the communication protocol.
+It uses plain SQL or NoSQL calls and makes no attempt to capture domain entities and their relationships within application code.

-Microframeworks (e.g. [Sinatra](http://www.sinatrarb.com/), [Flask](http://flask.pocoo.org/) or [Express.js](https://expressjs.com/)) usually fall into this category and are more common and popular in dynamically typed languages and Golang.
+Microframework applications (e.g. [Sinatra](http://www.sinatrarb.com/), [Flask](http://flask.pocoo.org/) or [Express.js](https://expressjs.com/)) usually fall into this category.
+Interestingly these frameworks are more popular in dynamically typed languages and [Golang](https://golang.org/).

 **Strong points:**

 - Focus on API / contract
 - Less complex and little shared code makes a request easier to debug and test
-- Software changes are constrained to a limited area of the application
+- Software changes are constrained to a limited surface area
-- Faster than domain-driven frameworks ([src](https://www.techempower.com/benchmarks/))
+- Performance much better than domain-driven frameworks ([src](https://www.techempower.com/benchmarks/))

 **Weak points:**